CosyVoice3

 # Freeform instruction as tag

-.build/release/audio speak "(Speak like a pirate) Ahoy matey!" \
+.build/release/speech speak "(Speak like a pirate) Ahoy matey!" \

 --engine cosyvoice -o pirate.wav